Infraste03/KGE_RS/fashion_generalization/results/README.md

 belongs_to_pop_tier
 ```

-This experiment replaces an earlier 5-relation HPO in which the embedding dimension was included in the search space and the selected model used 128-dimensional embeddings.
+This experiment replaces an earlier five-relation HPO in which the embedding dimension was included in the search space and the selected model used 128-dimensional embeddings.

-Since the joint alternate-learning architecture requires compatibility with the 64-dimensional shared embedding space, the final 5-relation HPO fixes:
+Since this Fashion-Random alternate-learning configuration uses a 64-dimensional shared embedding space, the final five-relation HPO fixes:

 ```text
 embedding_dim = 64